wywyatt/VideoToOledAnimation/README.md

 Supported video formats are AVI, MP4, MKV, MOV, MPEG, WMV, FLV, ASF.
 There is also more, but that's the main gist of it.

-There is a time limit to the videos, I'm not sure what it is but I think around 2 minutes long and you're proffie will run out of memory.
+There is a time limit to the videos, I'm not sure what it is.
+I think around 2 minutes long and your proffie will run out of memory.

 When running the program, you can either double click on it, or execute from terminal.
 Copy and paste the video file path into the terminal, being sure there's no quatations surrounding it, and it matches the format of the example.